 We stumbled upon the 2011 Quinta de Lemos Touriga Nacional and its siblings when presented a few weeks ago during an appointment with a new Portugese import source.
-I immediately purchased the only 4 six packs available, but learned 7 more six packs (wood) were in the pipeline, with potentially still more on the horizon.
 Foremost, and what excited me most, was the ability to still procure ANY high quality red wine from the benchmark 2011 vintage!!
 On going projects to prove Portugal was capable of producing world class dry red wines had been ongoing since the late 1990s.
 You may remember, but in Portugal the “stars finally aligned” in 2011, especially for those dry red wines produced with the help of longtime Bordeaux associates and consultants.
 Good vintages have followed, but still the 2011 vintage remains pinnacle, and the wines are meeting or surpassing expectations.
 Do you remember the expensive and top rated 2011 Prats & Symington Quinta do Roriz Chyrseia and 2011 Wine & Soul Pintas?
+If you like big, full-bodied and very expressive red wines with staying power, then this is for you!!

 Quinta de Lemos is a new producer for me, so as I did more research I came across Wine Advocate’s Portugese Editor Mark Squires’ review and 94 point rating (June 2017).
 I wish I could have sampled this wine when it was younger, but I was not surprised by his assessment of this wine’s potential.
 This evolution was further validated when Renee and I recently indulged in a bottle that was perfection with her smoked rack of lamb.